 Bible.org's commentary on today's readings in Proverbs titled "The Two Ways" is at this link.

-Worship God: Reading about God remembering Noah in Genesis 8:1 and reading about Jesus calling the disciples in Matthew 4 today reminded me of the fantastic song by Israel Houghton and Michael Gungor called "Friend of God."
-Here's Israel leading worship to this amazing song!
+Worship Video: Reading about God remembering Noah in Genesis 8:1 and reading about Jesus calling the disciples in Matthew 4 today reminded me of the song “I Still Believe” by Jeremy Camp: (which is a great movie too!)

 Please join us in memorizing and meditating on a verse of Scripture today:"Come, follow me," Jesus said, "and I will make you fishers of men."
 Matthew 4:19 NIV